emlycool/friend-finder-App/Readme.md

    3. Bootstrap
    4. Fonts and icons
    5. Js
-   6. And php codes(in the folder named engine and processes).
+   6. And php codes(in the folder named engine and classController).
 For easy use: The database has been spilt into two test_project and commerce.sql for  blog, social media and ecommerce respectively.
 Kindly edit the database.php in the engine folder to your own server connection.
 Link to Admin : the_project/admin/